MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ### Setting the interval policy

-This setting is a group policy and can be managed via Cloud Policy.
+This group policy can be managed via Cloud Policy.
 It can also be deployed as a Registry value.

 You can use the policy functionality in Current Channel Version 2406 (Build 16.0.17830.20138).
 We expect it to become available in Monthly Enterprise Channel in September 2024.